HackathonHackers/despack/README.md

 * `Subgroup Template.psd`: A Photoshop document you can optionally use to create a cover photo for your subgroup.
 Feel free to modify anything and everything, or create your own entirely!
 * `Main Group Template.ai`: An Illustrator document to make variations of the main group cover photo.
 Think Google Doodle, only more h4x.
-* `Ico.ai`: An Illustrator document with the vector of Ico, the mascot of Hackathon Hackers.
+* `Ico/`: Vectors and scalar renders of Ico, the mascot of Hackathon Hackers.
-* `Desktop Backgrounds/`: Images you can use as a centered desktop image with a solid color of your choice.
 * `Dosis Font/`: The typography used in the subgroup cover photo template.
 * `Alternate Designs/`: Contains alternative designs submitted by the community.